John Kronus: The Gangstanators (1997-1999)

 Kronus competed in the singles division, losing to ECW World Television Champion Taz by submission at Orgy of Violence in June 1997, before forming a new tag team, "the Gangstanators", with New Jack.
 The Gangstanators won the ECW Tag Team Championship in September 1997 at As Good as It Gets.

 Kronus left ECW in March 1999.

 Later Career (1999-2002)

 He joined the California-based Xtreme Pro Wrestling promotion in 1999.
 In 2000, Kronus aligned himself with the "Black Army" faction.
 He remained with XPW until leaving in 2001.
-During this period, Kronus appeared in the 2000 softcore bondage film "Violence on Violence".
+During this period, Kronus appeared in the 2000 softcore bondage film Violence on Violence.
 Also in 2000, Kronus worked for the hardcore promotion Combat Zone Wrestling.
 Kronus also helped develop and promote local Philadelphia, Pennsylvania company Dangerously Intense Wrestling.
 During his time as champion he feuded with G.O.D.D., Method and The Sickness.
 Kronus held both the DIW World Heavyweight Title and Inner City Title.

 Retirement

 In 2002, Kronus retired from professional wrestling, relocating to the Lakes Region in Sanbornton, New Hampshire.
 He temporarily came out of retirement in 2005, making two appearances with the ECW reunion promotion Hardcore Homecoming.
-His last match was a lost to Balls Mahoney.
+His last match was a loss to Balls Mahoney.